yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

           this.sentMessage.update();
         }
       });
+{{< / highlight >}}

+We create a moment resource for `sentMessage`.
+Sending the message is a one off action, so we keep track of that with a moment.
+We will be calling `.update()` on `sentMessage` so we need to add it to the list of supplies.
+We call `this.sentMessage.update()` right after the `console.log` call to track when we actually print out our message.

+Note that a behavior can supply more than one resource.
+This is a common pattern that lets us group related logic together without having to jump through hoops to avoid duplication.

+Next we modify our logging message to demand this additional resource.

+{{< highlight javascript "hl_lines=2 4 6-9">}}
     this.behavior()
       .demands(this.message, this.sentMessage)
       .runs(() => {
         if (this.message.justUpdated) {
-          console.log("Message changed to: " + this.message.value);
+          console.log("Message changed to: " + this.message.value + " : " + this.message.event.timestamp);
         }
         if (this.sentMessage.justUpdated) {
-          console.log("Message sent: " + this.message.value);
+          console.log("Message sent: " + this.message.value + " : " + this.message.event.timestamp);
         }
       });
 {{< / highlight >}}

-First we create a moment resource for `sentMessage`.
-Sending the message is a one off action, so we keep track of that with a moment.
-We will be calling `.update()` on `sentMessage` so we need to add it to the list of supplies.
-We call `this.sentMessage.update()` right after the `console.log` call to track when we actually print out our message.

-Then we modify our logging behavior.
 This behavior now demands `sentMessage` which means it will run whenever that resource is updated.
 Inside our run block we check to see which resource was updated and generate the correct log message.
 It may be the case that either one or both is updated.

-The ability to reconstruct this "what just happened" information inside a block of code makes it easy to group related functionality together.
+You will find yourself using this "what just happened?" pattern in many of your behaviors.

-Our output now looks like this:
+Running your program should looks like this:

 ```
-"Message changed to: Hello, World!"
+"Message changed to: Hello, World! : Sat Jan 29 2022 08:33:05 GMT-0800"
-"Message changed to: Goodbye, World!"
+"Message changed to: Goodbye, World! : Sat Jan 29 2022 08:33:05 GMT-0800"
 "Nevermind, World!"
-"Message changed to: Nevermind, World!"
+"Message changed to: Nevermind, World! : Sat Jan 29 2022 08:33:05 GMT-0800"
-"Message sent: Nevermind, World!"
+"Message sent: Nevermind, World! : Sat Jan 29 2022 08:33:05 GMT-0800"
 ```

-This completes our first tutorial.

 ## Challenge

 Can you introduce a single resource that turns on or off our newly added logging?
+Try to do this challenge before looking at the answer.

 Here's some hints:
-* A state resource is easiest, but its also possible with a moment resource.
+* Try adding a state resource.
 * You'll need to demand it in a behavior and introduce some additional logic.

 ### Answer